wh-alice/mig_visualstudio/vs/modeling/how-to--migrate-a-domain-specific-language-to-a-new-version.md

 ---
-title: "How to: Migrate a Domain-Specific Language to a New Version" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Migrate a Domain-Specific Language to a New Version | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-tfs-dev14"